MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/patterns/communication-pattern.md

     reputable sources such as the WHO, CDC, or a local authority.

-The Crisis Communication Admin app enables the admin to compose news and information, in addition to<!--WSG--> configuring the features of the employee app.
+The Crisis Communication Admin app enables the admin to compose news and information, in addition to configuring the features of the employee app.

 ![A screenshot of the Crisis Communication admin app](media/crisis-communication-admin-app.png "A screenshot of the Crisis Communication admin app")